 Staying Warm and Safe: Space Heater, Fireplace, and Central Heating System Safety

-With the price of oil rising, homeowners who heat their homes with oil may be tempted to use supplementary heating sources to offset their high heating bills.
+As oil prices increase, homeowners who rely on oil for heating might consider using alternative heating sources to reduce their high heating costs.
 These alternative heating sources, if not used properly, can contribute to an increased risk of fire, according to the Insurance Information Institute (I.I.I.).

-Space heaters, wood stoves and other supplemental heating sources are the leading cause of home fires during the winter months, trailing only cooking equipment.
+Space heaters, wood stoves, and other supplemental heating sources are the second leading cause of home fires during the winter months, trailing only cooking equipment.
 The National Fire Protection Association reports that fixed and portable home heating devices account for two of every three home heating related fires and two of every three related deaths.
-In 2008 (the most recent statistics available), heating equipment was involved in an estimated 66,100 reported home structure fires, 480 civilian deaths, 1,660 civilian injuries, and caused direct property damage of $1.1 billion.
+In 2008, heating equipment was involved in an estimated 66,100 reported home structure fires, 480 civilian deaths, 1,660 civilian injuries, and caused direct property damage of $1.1 billion.

-Fireplaces and chimneys were involved in 43 percent of these fires and 11 percent of the deaths.
-Fixed and portable space heaters, including wood stoves, were involved in 25 percent of the heating fires, but resulted in 74 percent of the fatalities.
+Fireplaces and chimneys were involved in 43% of these fires and 11% of the deaths.
+Fixed and portable space heaters, including wood stoves, were involved in 25% of the heating fires, but resulted in 74% of the fatalities.

 By comparison, central home heating systems account for only a small percentage of heating-related fires and fatalities.
 Supplemental heating devices are more dangerous because they provide many opportunities for error by the people using them.
 Here are some of the problems:

-“Damage caused by fire and smoke are covered under standard homeowners and renters insurance policies,” said Loretta Worters, vice president of the I.I.I.
-“Homeowners are also covered for water or other damage caused by fire fighters working to extinguish the blaze.
+“Damage caused by fire and smoke are covered under standard homeowners and renters insurance policies,” said Loretta Worters, vice president of the Insurance Information Institute.
+“Homeowners are also covered for water or other damage caused by fire fighters working to extinguish the blaze.”

 To protect yourself from the economic consequences of fires and other disasters, the I.I.I. advises homeowners to purchase enough insurance to rebuild the home and personal possessions.